Never again: Definition

+Irit Dekel writes that "never again" is "a floating signifier—flexible enough to carry different meanings for different audiences while remaining specific enough to galvanize various political actions".
 According to Hans Kellner, "Unpacking the semantic contents of 'Never Again' would be an enormous task.
 Suffice it to say that this phrase, despite its non-imperative form as a speech act, orders someone to resolve that something shall not happen for a second time.
 The someone, in the first instance, is a Jew; the something is usually called the Holocaust."
 Kellner suggests that it is related to the "biblical imperative of memory" (zakhor), in Deuteronomy 5:15, "And remember that thou wast a servant in the land of Egypt, and that the Lord thy God brought thee out thence through a mighty hand and by a stretched out arm."
 (In the Bible, this refers to remembering and keeping Shabbat).
 It is also closely related to the biblical command in Exodus 23:9: "You shall not oppress a stranger, for you know the feelings of the stranger, having yourselves been strangers in the land of Egypt."

 The initial meaning of the phrase, used by Abba Kovner and other Holocaust survivors, was particular to the Jewish community, but the phrase's meaning was later broadened to other genocides.
 It is still a matter of debate whether "Never again" refers primarily to Jews ("Never again can we allow Jews to be victims of another Holocaust") or whether it has a universal meaning ("Never again shall the world allow genocide to take place anywhere against any group").
 However, most politicians use it in the latter sense.
 The phrase is used commonly in postwar German politics, but it has different meanings.
 According to one interpretation, because Nazism was a synthesis of preexisting aspects of German political thought and an extreme form of ethnic nationalism, all forms of German nationalism should be rejected.
 Other politicians argue that the Nazis "misused" appeals to patriotism and that a new German identity should be built.

-Writing about the phrase, Ellen Posman observed: "A past though often recent humiliation, and an emphasis on former victimhood, can lead to a communal desire for a show of strength that can easily turn violent."
-Meir Kahane, a far-right rabbi, and his Jewish Defense League made use of the phrase.
+Meir Kahane, a far-right rabbi, and his Jewish Defense League popularized the phrase.
 To Kahane and his followers, "Never again" referred specifically to the Jews and its imperative to fight antisemitism was a call to arms that justified terrorism against perceived enemies.
 The Jewish Defense League song included the passage "To our slaughtered brethren and lonely widows: / Never again will our people's blood be shed by water, / Never again will such things be heard in Judea."
-After Kahane's death in 1990, Sholom Comay, president of the American Jewish Committee, said "Despite our considerable differences, Meir Kahane must always be remembered for the slogan 'Never Again,' which for so many became the battle cry of post-Holocaust Jewry."
+After Kahane's death in 1990, Sholom Comay, president of the American Jewish Committee, said "Meir Kahane must always be remembered for the slogan 'Never Again,' which for so many became the battle cry of post-Holocaust Jewry."